-Diocesan Cycle of Prayer: All Saints Episcopal Church, Williamsport Christ Episcopal Church, Milton The Episcopal Church / Anglican Province of Alexandria
+Diocesan Cycle of Prayer: St. Andrew's Episcopal Church, York The Church of the Province of the Indian Ocean

 To add people to our Parish Prayer List, including those in the military please call the church office so they can be added to our prayer list.